 - If desired, determine how your conlang will be written (using an existing or invented alphabet/writing system).

 How to create a new language may not matter as much to you as why.
-So, what can the average writer gain from conlanging?
+What can the average writer gain from conlanging?

-How can conlanging deepen your understanding of linguistics?
+How do conlangs deepen your understanding of linguistics?

 If you want to invent a new language, you’ll find it helps to understand how existing languages work and how they have developed.
 If you want a conlang to have a more foreign sound, it would be best to study the distinguishing features of languages spoken in places unfamiliar to you.
 Maybe you like the way a language uses certain sounds or grammar structures and want to make a conlang with some of those features.
 This can lead to a fun research project about the languages and linguistic terms.